2018 VW Atlas priced from $31,425

 The SEL is optionally available with a Premium package that tops out at $49,415.
 It adds leather upholstery, navigation, power-folding outside mirrors, heated rear seats, a heated steering wheel, a Fender-branded audio system, ventilated front seats, a surround-view camera, 20-inch alloy wheels, and a trick 12.3-inch, multi-configurable screen that replaces the conventional instrument cluster.

-On SE and SELs, captain's chairs can replace the three-seat rear bench for $625
+On SE and SEL models, captain's chairs can replace the three-seat rear bench for $625

 Email This Page